HMS Cochrane (1905): Construction and career

 Cochrane was laid down on 24 March 1904 and launched on 28 May 1905 at Fairfield Shipbuilding and Engineering, Govan, Scotland.
 The ship was commissioned with a nucleus crew on 18 February 1907 and cost £1,193,121.
 She "joined the Nore Division of the Home Fleet on 6 March 1907 and shortly afterwards was brought into full commission for service with the 5th Cruiser Squadron.
 On 1 April 1909 she recommissioned for service with the 2nd Cruiser Squadron with which she remained until September 1917."
 She escorted the Royal Yacht Medina in 1911–1912.
 Cochrane, accompanied by her sister Achilles and three other armoured cruisers were sent to reinforce the defences of the Shetland Islands on 2 August 1914, days before the start of the First World War.
 She, and her squadron, were assigned to the Grand Fleet for most of the First World War.
 She took part in the Battle of Jutland on 31 May–1 June 1916, along with the armoured cruisers Minotaur, Shannon, and Hampshire under the command of Rear-Admiral Herbert Heath.
 However, the ship remained unengaged throughout the battle, and did not fire her 9.2 or 7.5-inch guns at all.

-Cochrane was transferred to the North America and West Indies Station in November 1917, but rejoined the 2nd Cruiser Squadron early in 1918.
+Cochrane was transferred to the North America and West Indies Station, with its headquarters and Royal Naval Dockyard at the Imperial fortress colony of Bermuda, in November 1917, but rejoined the 2nd Cruiser Squadron early in 1918.
 She was based in Murmansk between March and September 1918 during the Allied intervention in the Russian Civil War.
 She ferried Soviet troops to Pechenga on 3 May to forestall an attempt by White Finns to seize the town.
-On 14 November 1918 she was stranded in the Mersey Estuary, while under the control of the pilot, and later broke in two, becoming a total loss.
+On 14 November 1918 she was stranded in the Mersey Estuary while under the control of a pilot and later broke in two, becoming a total loss.
 The wreck had been broken up in situ by June 1919.